 10. Ferrari F40

-The Ferrari F40 was designed and built to celebrate the 40th anniversary of Ferrari and was allegedly the last Ferrari to be approved by Enzo Ferrari himself.
+The Ferrari F40 was designed and built to celebrate the 40th anniversary of Ferrari and was incidentally the last Ferrari to be approved by Enzo Ferrari himself.
 It was intended to overtake its main competitor of its time, the Porsche 959 and it did so in style.The car was the fastest, most ferocious-looking, and costliest car sold at that time.
-Only about 1000 were ever sold.
+Only about 1000 were ever made.
 The car held on to the crown of the fastest car for a good four years.